Positional Encoding in Transformer-Based Time Series Models: A Survey: Introduction

 Results demonstrate that advanced methods like Stochastic Positional Encoding (SPE) and Transformer with Untied Positional Encoding (TUPE) \cite{ke2020rethinking} consistently outperform traditional approaches, with effectiveness varying significantly by sequence length, dimensionality, and application domain.

 The remainder of this survey is organized as follows: Section~2 provides a comprehensive literature review of transformer-based time series models and positional encoding methods.
-Section~3 presents background on self attention mechanism positional encoding fundamentals.
+Section~3 presents background on the self-attention mechanism, positional encoding fundamentals.
 Section~4 details our systematic analysis of different positional encoding categories, and Sections~5-6 discuss evaluation methodologies and empirical results.